A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Introducing the ROAD Dataset

 \subsubsection{Fuzzing Attack}

-We mounted the less stealthy version of the fuzzing attack, injecting frames with random IDs (cycling in order from \texttt{0x000} to \texttt{0x255}) with maximum payloads (\texttt{0xFFFFFFFFFFFFFFFF}) every .005s (as opposed to only injected IDs seen in ambient data).
-Many physical effects of this attack were observed---accelerator pedal is impotent, dash and lights activated, seat positions move, etc. By injecting messages with maximal payload, we prevent incidental ECU bus-off.
+We mounted the less stealthy version of the fuzzing attack, injecting frames with random IDs (cycling IDs in order from \texttt{0x000} to \texttt{0xFF}) with the maximum payload \texttt{0xFFFFFFFFFFFFFFFF}) every .005s, as opposed to the more stealthy version which only injects IDs seen in ambient data.
+This attack is designed to be easy to detect.
+There were many physical effects of this attack, for example: the accelerator pedal became ineffective; the dash lights and headlights were illuminated; and the seat positions moved (see Section \ref{sec:attack_background}).